 One of the most rewarding experiences for any group can be traveling together.
 Whether it is a group trip to a museum in Boston, or an overnight trip to NYC, travel can be a fun, educational, and memorable part of a college career.
 Rivier University believes that the safety of students, faculty, and staff is preeminent.
-To ensure a safe, smooth, and beneficial experience, those planning programs which involve any type of travel within or outside of the United States, must follow the guidelines provided by the office of student activities and orientation.
+To ensure a safe, smooth, and beneficial experience, those planning programs which involve any type of travel within or outside of the United States, must follow the guidelines provided by the Office of Student Engagement.